Corresponding Angles

 FAQs on Corresponding Angles

-Corresponding angles in geometry are defined as the angles which are formed at corresponding corners with the transversal.
-When the two parallel lines are intersected by the transversal it forms the pair of corresponding angles.
+Corresponding angles in geometry are defined as the angles which are formed at corresponding corners when two parallel lines are intersected by a transversal. i.e., two angles are said to be corresponding angles if:

 What are the Two Types of Corresponding Angles?